New Wave from Brazil: 10 Retro Classics You Need on Your Playlist

 Ritchie – “Menina Veneno” (1983)

-And the synthesizers deepen the sensual and mysterious atmosphere of the lyrics, especially in the chorus.
+And those synthesizers?
+They deepen the song’s sensual and mysterious aura, especially in the chorus.

-Kid Abelha were effortlessly cool — switching between upbeat dance numbers and introspective ballads.
+Kid Abelha were effortlessly cool — moving with ease between upbeat dance numbers and introspective ballads.

 Degradée – “Mais que um Sonhador” (1984)